Position

 - Ideal for smaller gardens and beginners

-- Can be grown as espalier or cordon
+- Can be grown as an espalier or a cordon

 - Good resistance to late frosts due to a later flowering period